AmirHosein-Gharaati/HOC-Game/README.md

 or

-you can install packages named in requirements.txt file manually
+you can install packages in requirements.txt manually

 ### Usage